cultural-impact-of-warfare

 The Shuriken (Throwing Blades)

-Perhaps the most iconic ninja weapon, the shuriken, is a small, hand-held blade designed to be thrown.
-Contrary to popular culture, shuriken were rarely lethal against armor.
-Instead, they were used for distraction, causing injury to exposed faces or hands, or to break the formation of pursuing enemies.
-The most common form had a flat, star-shaped metal plate with four to eight points, but shuriken also came in needle-like (bo-shuriken) and triangular forms.
-Historical depictions show ninjas carrying several shuriken in a leather pouch at the waist.
-During the Siege of Iga Ueno (1581), ninja defenders reportedly used shuriken to disrupt Oda Nobunaga's troops, allowing them to retreat into the mountains.
-A 17th-century manual, the Bansenshukai, describes throwing techniques and recommends sharpening only the tips to ensure they stuck into wooden surfaces or human flesh.
+Perhaps the most iconic ninja weapon, the shuriken is a small, hand-held blade designed for throwing.
+Contrary to popular culture, shuriken were rarely lethal against armored opponents.
+Instead, they functioned as distraction tools, causing injury to exposed faces or hands, breaking the formation of pursuing enemies, or forcing guards to take cover.
+The most common form featured a flat, star-shaped metal plate with four to eight points, but shuriken also appeared in needle-like (bo-shuriken) and triangular variants.
+Historical illustrations show ninjas carrying several shuriken in a leather pouch at the waist, often with the points wrapped in cloth to prevent accidental cuts.

 The Kunai (Utility Tool and Weapon)